g3jiawei/Calendar/Phase2/Process.md

 Meeting #2: 30/11 - BA2210

-* server side and database basically finished
+* Server side and database basically finished
 	* Hongyi briefly demonstrate how to interact with his database
-* we decide to write calendar-view by ourself instead of using build-in Android calendar
+* We decide to write calendar-view by ourself instead of using build-in Android calendar

 Meeting #3: 01/11 - BA2210

-* small demonstration of calendar-view in front of groups
+* Small demonstration of calendar-view in front of groups
-	* start to working on calendar-view with "__add test__", "__add assignment__", "__add lecture__" function and "__add new course button__".
+	* Start to working on calendar-view with "__add test__", "__add assignment__", "__add lecture__" function and "__add new course button__".
-* class and functions still working on it
+* Class and functions still working on it
-* we wanted to have a back button at the beginning but we realized that we can just use the build-in __back__ button on the phone since we are working on an Android app instead of iOS app

 Meeting #4: 03/11 - BA2210

-* database linking finished
+* Database linking finished
-* after a debate, we decide to have a buffer to temporarily store the data before we fully exit the app
+* After a debate, we decide to have a buffer to temporarily store the data before we fully exit the app

 ### Use of GitHub Issue Management System
 Most of our communication were done via Facebook.
 However, we do have a few times of using GitHub issue such as the theme issue.
 (2014.11.4)